 Guobin Yang, Ph.D.

 Guobin Yang is the Grace Lee Boggs Professor of Communication and Sociology at the Annenberg School for Communication and Department of Sociology at the University of Pennsylvania, where he is the Associate Dean for Graduate Studies at the Annenberg School for Communication, Director of the Center on Digital Culture and Society, and Deputy Director of the Center for the Study of Contemporary China.
-He is also a faculty member of the Graduate Group in History, the Graduate Group in East Asian Languages and Cultures, the Center for the Study of Contemporary China and Center for East Asian Studies, and an affiliated faculty in the Asian American Studies Program.
+He is also a faculty member of the Graduate Group in History, the Graduate Group in East Asian Languages and Cultures, the Center for the Study of Contemporary China, and Center for East Asian Studies, and an affiliated faculty in the Asian American Studies Program.
 He is the author of the award-winning The Power of the Internet in China: Citizen Activism Online (2009) and The Red Guard Generation and Political Activism in China (2016).
 His 2-volume Dragon-Carving and the Literary Mind (2003) is an annotated English translation of the 6th-century Chinese classic of rhetoric and literary theory Wenxin Diaolong.
 Currently, he is writing a book about the causes and consequences of the lockdown of Wuhan due to the COVID-19 outbreak.
 The book is tentatively entitled Lockdown: The Story of the Coronavirus in Wuhan, China and is under contract with Columbia University Press.

 Yang is the editor or co-editor of five books, including Social Media in China: Platforms, Publics, and Production (with Wei Wang, forthcoming), Media Activism in the Digital Age (with Victor Pickard, 2017), China's Contested Internet (2015), The Internet, Social Media, and a Changing China (with Jacques deLisle and Avery Goldstein, 2016), and Re-Envisioning the Chinese Revolution: The Politics and Poetics of Collective Memories in Reform China (with Ching-Kwan Lee, 2007).